CAEP Accountability Measures - Initial-Licensure Level

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

-100% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed full-time teaching.
+100% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed in their education field.

-25% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed outside of the teaching field
+100% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed full-time.

 Data from the Follow-up Survey of Curriculum and Instruction Graduates